alex-truby/galvanize_capstone_2/README.md

     |                        |         |

     * <div align="left">As can be seen above, there are a few features with a VIF above 10.
 Additionally, given what we learned from the earlier PCA, I felt pretty confident that the percent_minority could be dropped.
 It is right on the cusp of the VIF threshold, and the earlier PCA illustrated that likely only two demographic variables are needed.
-Dropping both the particulate_matter and percent_minority variables, and running the VIF test again, gave the following results:
+Dropping both the particulate_matter and percent_minority variables, and running the VIF test again, all input variables had a VIF below ten.

 <div align="center">